theDrewski81/local-ai/README.md

 - [Git/GitHub Desktop](https://desktop.github.com/) - For easy repository management
 - [Docker/Docker Desktop](https://www.docker.com/products/docker-desktop/) - Required to run all services
 - If using a non-headless OS, the desktop version of these is recommended to monitor this many containers.
 - Designed to work with on Windows/Mac/Linux.
-Confirmed to work on Windows 11 and Ubuntu Live Server 24.04.2
+Confirmed to work on Windows 11 and Ubuntu Server 24.04

 ## Important Notes

 **Local AI** is configured for my specific architecture.
-Take note of the following:
-*This has configuration for the vector db to be stored on a mounted secondary disk and for the LLM to use CPU-Only*
+Take note, *this has configuration for the vector db to be stored on a mounted secondary disk and for the LLM to use CPU-Only*
 ### **REQUIRED** update:
 In docker-compose.yml, search '/vector-store/' for two instances.
 Apply one of the two options below.
-1. If you intend to use a secondary disk as well, replace '/vector-store/' with the path to your storage folder.
+1. If you intend to use a secondary disk as well, replace '/vector-store/' with the '/path to your storage directory/'.
 Keep everything after.
 2. If you intend to use the standard storage, replace '/vector-store/' with './'.
 Keep everything after that.

 ### **Optional** config: